Ithil-protocol/docs/docs/protocol-overview/governance.md

 ## DAO

-Ithil will progressively become a DAO - decentralised autonomous organisation.
-Core decisions will be taken by token holders, collectively referred as *governance*, with a thriving community of traders, LPs as well as people who put in work for the advancement of the protocol itself.
-As a reward, these contributors will be paid in governance tokens taken from Ithil's treasury.
-We foresee onboard designers, developers, financial experts, traders and marketers to work on several different side-projects and spin-offs like adding new services.
-Thanks to the community, the protocol will constantly enrich with new services by using community inputs as a way to democratise and distribute the development and progress of Ithil itself.
+Ithil will gradually evolve into a DAO (decentralised autonomous organisation).
+Token holders, collectively known as *governance*, will make key choices, with a flourishing community of users, LPs, and those who want to improve the protocol itself.
+These contributors will be compensated with governance tokens from Ithil's treasury.
+We plan to attract designers, developers, finance experts, traders and marketers to work on a variety of side projects and spin-offs, such as adding additional services.
+The protocol will be regularly expanded with additional services thanks to the community, as a way to democratise and distribute Ithil's development and progress.

-A non-exhaustive list of possible governance-based decisions is:
+A non-exhaustive list of potential governance-based decisions is as follows:
 - Listing or de-listing of a token or a service.
 - Assess the risk factor of a particular token within a service.
 - Boost or damp one stablecoin's APY using the treasury's liquidity.